Noelveon/PyDex/README.md

 ***

-If the window doesn't open, try to run updateDB.py and wait for the script to download an updated Database.
-PyDex doesn't work if the database is missing or corrupted
+If the window doesn't open, try to run updateDB.py and wait for the script to download an update Database.
+PyDex doesn't work if the database is missing or corrupted.

+PyDex uses PokeAPI to get and update the database.

 ***

-PyDex uses PokeAPI to get and update the database
+## Possible future updates:
+- Play pokemon cry button
+- Buttons sound
+- Clock mode
+- Music player mode
+- Pomodoro mode